MuhammadMouostafa/object-oriented-programming/11-polymorphism.md

 # Polymorphism in C++

-Polymorphism, a core concept in object-oriented programming, allows entities such as functions or objects to take multiple forms.
-In C++, polymorphism enables us to perform a single action in different ways.
+Polymorphism is a fundamental concept in object-oriented programming that allows objects or functions to take on multiple forms.
+In C++, polymorphism provides flexibility and reusability by allowing a single interface to be used for different data types or implementations.

 There are two main types:

 * **Compile-Time Polymorphism** (Static Binding)
 * **Runtime Polymorphism** (Dynamic Binding)